Install your own SSL certificate for a cluster node

 dynatrace-managed.com) and a trusted SSL certificate.
 You can use this domain to access the Dynatrace UI without receiving browser warnings.

-If you want to use your own trusted SSL certificate, after disabling automatic management, follow the instructions below.
+To use your own trusted SSL certificate, disable automatic management and then follow the instructions below.

 Before you begin